danawoodman/string-to-dom/readme.md

 ![](https://img.shields.io/npm/dm/string-to-dom.svg)
 ![](https://img.shields.io/npm/v/string-to-dom.svg)

-> Add a string of HTML to the DOM and return it.
+> Add a string of HTML to the DOM and return the new HTML element.

 Uses `insertAdjacentHTML` to add a given string to the DOM in an efficient manner and return the newly created HTML element.